josephg/librope/README.md

 librope is implemented using skip lists, which have the same big-O time complexity as trees but don't require rebalancing.

 librope is _fast_.
-It will happily perform ~1-5 million edit operations per second, depending on the size of your strings.
+It will happily perform [~15 million edit operations per second](https://home.seph.codes/public/rope_bench/realworld/C-JumpRope/automerge-paper/report/index.html) on a modern CPU.
 Inserts and deletes in librope outperform straight C strings for any document longer than a few hundred bytes.

+## Support

+This library works (C code never dies).
+But I'm moving to rust for my newer projects.
+This library has been rewritten in rust as [Jumprope](https://crates.io/crates/jumprope).
+Jumprope is another 2-3x faster than this library on real world editing traces.
+Its obnoxiously fast.

 Usage
 -----